 The roadmap outlines four key actions to combat the dementia crisis, tailored to the unique challenges of the WPR:

-2. Prevention education: Developing education programs that focus on modifiable risk factors.
-Global estimates indicate up to 45 per cent of new cases of dementia can be avoided by targeting lifestyle factors, yet in the WPR that are widespread misconceptions that dementia is a normal part of ageing.
+- Prevention education: Developing education programs that focus on modifiable risk factors.
+Global estimates indicate up to 45 per cent of new cases of dementia can be avoided by targeting lifestyle factors, yet in the WPR there are widespread misconceptions that dementia is a normal part of ageing.

 Spotlight on prevention